-Project sets a list of open source best practices to comply with.
-Project monitors its alignment with best practices.
-Development teem has built everyoness about complying with OSS l

-☐ Development team has built awareness about complying with OSS best practices.

-□ New best practices are regularly evaluated, and an effort is made to implement them.
+- \Box Project sets a list of open source best practices to comply with. - \Box Project monitors its alignment with best practices. - □ Development team has built awareness about complying with OSS best practices. - $\hfill\square$ New best practices are regularly evaluated, and an effort is made to implement them.